Comments Off on Spring to Fall Vegetable Rotation Planting for Non-stop Garden Produce

 Mexican Bean Beetle

-Mexican bean beetle larvae and damage on a bean leaf.
+Mexican bean beetle larvae and their damage on a bean leaf.

 In general, regular weeding, good plant care, and excellent garden clean up, in summer and fall, will help keep pest populations down.
 Clean the ground of all leaf litter and weeds, and amend the soil with top-quality amendments for vegetables, such as Fafard® Garden Manure Blend or Natural & Organic Compost, and your plants will be more robust to resist the many garden pests that threaten to destroy them.